 Use this AWG wire gauge reference chart to quickly compare common copper wire sizes, ampacity, and resistance.
-This page is intended as a fast engineering reference for automation, controls, and electrical design work.
+This page is intended as a fast engineering reference for automation, controls, machine wiring, and early electrical design work.

-Actual allowable ampacity depends on insulation type, conductor count, ambient temperature, installation method, and code requirements.
+Actual allowable ampacity depends on insulation type, conductor count, ambient temperature, installation method, terminal ratings, and code requirements.
 Always verify final conductor sizing against NEC, local code, and your application conditions.

 | AWG | Typical Amp Rating | Ohms / 1000 ft | Area (mm²) |